Void-Frost/CleverRead/README.md

 # IMPORTANT
 This website DOES NOT WORK, and has 0 articles.
-I am in process of building the framework of the website, then I will write some articles.
+I am in process of building the framework of the website, then I will write some fun articles.

 # CleverRead
-CleverRead is a work-in-progress article website,that doesn't provide news, but provides fun things, with zero to little advertising.
+CleverRead is a work-in-progress article website,that doesn't provide news, but provides fun things (pop culture articles?) , with zero to little advertising.
-The inspiration for CleverRead was basically me being tired of seeing so many clickbait articles that sound cool.
+The inspiration for CleverRead was basically: I was tired of seeing so many clickbait articles that sound cool.
 They do a good job at perking interest.
 CleverRead plans to provide the same clickbait-type content (you wont believe what these celebrities look like now!) without the clickbait titles, without the "slideshow-style" webpages, and without the clutter-y, slow, ads.

 # How will you pay for it?